nataliehman/academic-kickstart-hugo-portfolio/content/project/designing-interface-smart-devices/index.md

 {{< figure class="course-photos text-center" src="imgs/figma-prototype.jpg" title="Our low fidelity prototype in Figma" >}}

-Unfortunately, we did not create a high fidelity prototype before the end of the course.
+Unfortunately, we did not create a high fidelity prototype before the end of the project.
 However, I attempted to create a basic prototype by using ProtoPie.
 The tool supports animations and allows communication between devices.
 I took this opportunity to learn a new tool and experimented by creating two basic prototypes showing these features.

 &nbsp;
 &nbsp;